Foundstone/rastrea2r/README.md

 # Credits & References

-To my colleagues and friends Robert Gresham Jr. (@rwgresham) and Ryan O'Connor (@_remixed) for their contributions to the Triage module.
-Thanks folks!
+To my colleagues and friends Robert Gresham Jr., Ryan O'Connor and Nicolas Rivero for their contributions to the project.

 To Ricardo Dias for the idea of using a REST server and his great paper on how to use Python and Yara with McAfee ePO: http://www.sans.org/reading-room/whitepapers/forensics/intelligence-driven-incident-response-yara-35542